-Bailey Bram first started playing hockey at four, wanting to be just like her two older brothers.
-Growing up, Bailey led most of her teams in scoring, and played for team Manitoba throughout high school.
-Graduating from Balmoral Hall in 2008, Bailey went on to attend Mercyhurst University, playing hockey for the Lakers.
+Bailey Bram first started playing hockey games at four, wanting to be just like her two older brothers.
+Growing up, Bailey led most of her teams in scoring, and played for team Manitoba throughout high school in Winnipeg.
+Graduating from Balmoral Hall in 2008, Bailey went on to attend Mercyhurst University, playing women’s hockey games for the Lakers.
 Her first year, Bailey led the team as well as the league’s freshmen in scoring, and was named College Hockey America’s Rookie of the Year.

-Since Bailey’s dominance as a young college player, she has gone on to be successful as a member of many Canadian National teams.
-Bailey played her first World Championship as a U18 player in 2008, where Team Canada won silver.
-During the years Bailey was eligible as an U22 player, she continued to attend tournaments with Canada, finally moving on to represent the Senior National Team starting in 2012, when the women won gold in the 2012 Women’s World Championships.
+Since Bailey’s dominance as a young female hockey player, she has gone on to be successful as a member of many Canadian National teams.
+Bailey played her first World Championship as a U18 female hockey player in 2008, where Team Canada won silver.
+During the years Bailey was eligible as an U22 player, she continued to attend tournaments with Canada, finally moving on to represent the Senior National Team starting in 2012, when the women’s hockey team won gold in the 2012 Women’s World Championships.
+Currently, Bailey plays for the Calgary Inferno with fellow Manitoban and senior national team member Brigette Lacquette.

 Something you didn’t know about Bailey: “I’m legally blind in my left eye.”